The HEMCO configuration file¶

 Exact: Fields are only used if the time stamp on the field exactly matches the current simulation datetime.
 In all other cases, data is ignored but HEMCO does not return an error.

-, every time the simulation enters a new day HEMCO will attempt to find a data field for the current simulation date.
-If no such field can be found on the file, the data is ignored (and a warning is prompted).
+Every time the simulation enters a new day, HEMCO will attempt to find a data field for the current simulation date.
+If no such field can be found in the file, the data is ignored (and a warning is prompted).
 This setting is particularly useful for data that is highly sensitive to date and time, e.g. restart variables.

 Exact, Forced: Same as